Home » Blog » Import Emails » How to Import MBOX to Exchange Server?- Safe Guide

 • This method requires migrating MBOX files to Exchange Server one by one, so you’ll need to repeat the same steps for each file.

-• This is a time-consuming process, even it does not provide any additional filter settings while completing this task.
+• This is a time-consuming process, and it does not provide any additional filter settings while completing this task.

-While our testing procedure, we migrated 12 Thunderbird MBOX mailboxes which was approximately 18 GB size in total to Exchange Online.
+During our testing procedure, we migrated 12 Thunderbird MBOX mailboxes, which were approximately 18 GB in size in total to Exchange Online.
 Smaller mailboxes under 2 GB synchronized successfully through Thunderbird IMAP migration.
-Large size mailboxes required significantly more time and we experienced synchronization delay because IMAP uploads process messages sequentially.
+Large-sized mailboxes required significantly more time and we experienced synchronization delays because the IMAP upload process handles messages sequentially.

 Expert Solution to Import MBOX to Exchange Server

-MBOX Converter is a robust software solution that allows to migrate MBOX to Exchange online and on-premises.
+MBOX Converter is a robust software solution that allows users to migrate MBOX files to Exchange Online and on-premises.
 The tool asks for only Exchange Server credentials to resolve this issue.
-MBOX to Exchange Software provides the I am admin option so if users enable this option, then Exchange Admin can migrate MBOX into specific Exchange user accounts.
+MBOX to Exchange Software provides the I am Admin option so if users enable this option, then Exchange Admin can migrate MBOX into specific Exchange user accounts.

 Quick Steps to Use This Expert Solution